jaykz52/mechanic/README.md

 ##Features

-Selecting elements with mechanic.js looks a lot like jQuery, Dojo, Zepto, etc. The followimg will select all static text elements in the element named "My Scroll View":
+Selecting elements with mechanic.js looks a lot like jQuery, Dojo, Zepto, etc. The following will select all static text elements in the element named "My Scroll View":

 ``` js
 $('#My Scroll View').find('UIAStaticText');